NetLogo/Tortoise/engine/README-wasm-notes.md

 - [x] Move all js bundling to Webpack (only webpack really supports wasm right now)
 - [x] Implement RNG in Rust
 - [x] DockingFixture framework ready to rock and roll
   - [x] Fix Optimizations to mirror exact behavior in DockingFixture.scala
 - [ ] Fix RNG implementation in Rust (needs to first pass `random.test.ts`) (some reference in the Rust src files)
 - [ ] Use fast-check to mirror behavior in TestRandom.scala (prop testing)
 - [ ] Port color model to Rust
+- [ ] Investigate rest of the engine

 This uses Rust and compiles it to wasm, and bundles everything together with `webpack`.